SunYuri97/SunYuri97.github.io/_pages/about.md

 **Yulin Sun**

 [**Code**](https://www.kaggle.com/code/sunyuri/hms-vipeegnet)
 - The goal of this competition is to detect and classify seizures and other types of harmful brain activity.
 Participants develop models trained on electroencephalography (EEG) signals recorded from critically ill hospital patients.
 This work may help significantly improve electroencephalography pattern classification accuracy, unlocking transformative benefits for neurocritical care, epilepsy, and drug development.
-Ranked 42nd (top 1.5%) among 2767 teams from 113 countries, and won the silver medal in the competition.
+- Ranked 42nd (top 1.5%) among 2767 teams from 113 countries. silver medalist.
 </div>
 </div>